JARS29/experiment_eye/README.md

-# experiment_eye
+# Reading Span Test

-Original sofware used for RST.
+Original sofware used for RST in the research paper.

 For an update version (using PsychoPy) please go to: